opencobra/MATLAB.devTools/README.md

 **Note 1:** You can abort any process using CTRL-C.

-**Note 2:** In order to speed up the review process, please initiate a contribution per theme/topic/feature/bug fix that you work on.
-Please don't mix features and think of an explicit name for your contribution, i.e. `bug-fix-solveCobraLP` or `add-tests-FBA`.
+**Note 2:** Please initiate a contribution per theme/topic/feature/bug fix that you work on.
+Please don't mix features and think of an explicit name for your contribution, i.e. `bug-fix-function1` or `add-tests-function2`.
 Avoid generic names, such as `my-great-feature` or `fix` or `contribution-myName`.

 ## Contributing to The COBRA Toolbox

-In order to start contributing, follow the [installation instructions](https://github.com/opencobra/cobratoolbox/blob/master/README.md) of The COBRA Toolbox.
+Follow the [installation instructions](https://github.com/opencobra/cobratoolbox/blob/master/README.md) of The COBRA Toolbox.
 If you don't want to get your hands dirty right away, start-off by reading the [Contributing Guide](https://github.com/opencobra/cobratoolbox/blob/master/.github/CONTRIBUTING.md).

 ## Check the history of a file